rhettparkinson/rhecipies/_posts/2023-01-23-vegetarian-lasagna.md

 - 1 cup grated Parmesan cheese
 - 2 cups chopped spinach
 - 1 cup sliced mushrooms

-## Method:
+{% endingredient %}

+{% method %}
-1. Preheat oven to 375°F (190°C).
+- Preheat oven to 375°F (190°C).
 Cook lasagna noodles according to package instructions, then drain and set aside.
-2. In a medium bowl, mix together ricotta cheese, egg, parsley, salt, and pepper.
+- In a medium bowl, mix together ricotta cheese, egg, parsley, salt, and pepper.
-3. Spread 1 cup of marinara sauce in the bottom of a 9x13 inch baking dish.
+- Spread 1 cup of marinara sauce in the bottom of a 9x13 inch baking dish.
-4. Layer 4 lasagna noodles over the sauce.
+- Layer 4 lasagna noodles over the sauce.
 5. 5.
 Spread 1/2 of the ricotta mixture over the noodles.
 Sprinkle 1/2 cup mozzarella cheese, 1/4 cup Parmesan cheese and 1 cup of sliced mushrooms over the ricotta mixture.
-6. Repeat layers, starting with lasagna noodles, then ricotta mixture, mozzarella cheese, Parmesan cheese and sliced mushrooms.
+- Repeat layers, starting with lasagna noodles, then ricotta mixture, mozzarella cheese, Parmesan cheese and sliced mushrooms.
-7. Finish with a final layer of lasagna noodles and top with remaining marinara sauce, mozzarella cheese and Parmesan cheese.
+- Finish with a final layer of lasagna noodles and top with remaining marinara sauce, mozzarella cheese and Parmesan cheese.
-8. Bake for 40-45 minutes, or until cheese is golden and bubbly.
+- Bake for 40-45 minutes, or until cheese is golden and bubbly.
 Let cool for 10 minutes before serving.
+{% endmethod %}